 • to employ sociological expertise through service to the university, the community and the state of Alaska.

-*Spring 2014 courses are now available for students to peruse.
-Registration begins soon.
+*Summer 2014 and Fall 2014 courses are now available for students to peruse.
+Get registered now!

 Resources for Students

 Below, you will find some resources that will be critical to your success as a sociology student.
 For example, you will most likely be required to use the ASA-approved citation format in your sociology courses.
 You can find a link to the quick online version below.
 But there is more to being a sociology student than writing papers and attending classes, as you probably already know.
 Are you interested in joining an honor society?
 Alpha Kappa Delta is an international honor society open to sociology undergraduates who maintain an excellent GPA and who are interested in putting their sociological imagination to work for the good of humanity.
 Check out the link to our local chapter, Beta of Alaska, below.

 There are also many opportunities for undergraduate students within other professional organizations, including the American Sociological Association (ASA) and our regional association, the Pacific Sociological Association.
 Both of these offer memberships to undergraduate students at very reasonable rates.
 If you are serious about sociology, consider joining one or more professional organization.
 The PSA, in particular, is very friendly to undergraduates!
 PSA encourages student participation at its annual conference by offering travel assistance, setting up special sessions just for undergraduates, and even maintaining student hospitality suites (read: free pop and snacks).
 The ASA now has a special Student Forum and info about publications for sociology students on its website; make sure you check out the resources available for students on the ASA page linked below.